Farhad0-Alam/italklink/replit.md

 TalkLink is an enterprise-grade platform offering professional digital business cards integrated with a comprehensive appointment booking and CRM system.
 It enables users to create customizable business cards, manage scheduling, track leads, and analyze business performance.
 The platform supports team scheduling, calendar integrations, automated notifications, and revenue analytics, aiming to provide a complete solution for business networking and client management.
 It also includes an email signature generator and a visitor notification subscription system.

 ## Recent Progress (November 14, 2025)
-### ✅ COMPLETE: Unified Text Alignment System for Business Cards
+### ✅ COMPLETE: Individual Text Position Controls for Business Cards

-**Text Alignment Behavior:**
+**Text Positioning System:**
-- **Name**: Always stays centered (fixed position, never moves)
-- **Title & Company**: Follow the Text Alignment setting in Name Styling section
-- Single alignment control applies Title and Company positioning relative to Name's edges
+- **Name Styling**: Horizontal and Vertical position sliders (-50px to +50px each)
+- **Title Styling**: Horizontal and Vertical position sliders (-50px to +50px each)
+- **Company Styling**: Horizontal and Vertical position sliders (-50px to +50px each)
+- Each text element can be positioned independently with precise control
-- Text Group Position sliders (Horizontal/Vertical: -50px to +50px) move all three text elements together as a unit
+- Text Group Position sliders still available to move all three elements together as a unit

-**Alignment Options:**
-- **Left**: Title and Company align to Name's left edge
+**Position Controls:**
+- **Horizontal Position**: Moves text left/right (-50px to +50px)
+- **Vertical Position**: Moves text up/down (-50px to +50px)
-- **Center**: All three texts align centered (default)
+- All three text elements (Name, Title, Company) have independent positioning
-- **Right**: Title and Company align to Name's right edge
+- Text stays centered (textAlign: "center") while position sliders move elements

 **Technical Implementation:**
-- Removed individual alignment controls from Title and Company styling sections
+- Removed Text Alignment dropdown from all styling sections
-- Removed `titleAlign` and `companyAlign` from schema (kept only `nameAlign`)
-- Name element hardcoded to `textAlign: "center"`
-- Title and Company elements use `nameAlign` setting for text alignment
+- Added `namePositionX`, `namePositionY`, `titlePositionX`, `titlePositionY`, `companyPositionX`, `companyPositionY` to schema
-- Text Group Position uses CSS `transform: translate()` for group movement
+- Each text element uses CSS `transform: translate()` for individual positioning
+- Text Group Position sliders apply additional transform to parent container
-- All alignment changes apply in real-time with live preview
+- All position changes apply in real-time with live preview

 ### ✅ COMPLETE: Profile Image Styling System with Modern Animations & Custom Colors (November 12, 2025)